-The following section outlines options when selecting PSK (Preshared Key Protocol),
+The following section outlines options when selecting WPA-PSK, WPA2-PSK, or WPA2-PSK Mixed (Preshared Key Protocol),

 - WPA Encryption: Select a Cipher Type to use.
 When selecting WPA-PSK security, it is recommended to use TKIP + AES. - o When selecting WPA2-PSK Mixed security, it is recommended to use TKIP+AES. - o When selecting WPA2-PSK security, it is recommended to use AES. - WPA passphrase: Enter the passphrase. - This is the password or key that is used to connect your computer to this router wirelessly